kailash-manasarovar/statement/docs/timeline/2023/august.md

 ## Fighting back

-- I realize that Dominic and the trumpet teacher are continuing to harass me online, so I decide to fight back.
+- I realize that Domingo and the trumpet teacher are continuing to harass me online, so I decide to fight back.
 - I find myself still thinking about the trumpet teacher constantly and, given it's not possible for me to be drugged, I now believe that, on top of the drugging, there was some NLP triggering mechanisms being built into my Twitter usage which could be relied upon to trigger sexual feelings in the absence of medication, and which had been set up during those medicated times.
 - Also, I wonder if there was some low level, sub-audio sexual sound files being generated through my phone (which I have safely stored so the police cyber experts can check the caches for evidence of this).